-1. Note for Timberland System Violation: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present, or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in the water treatment or distribution system.
-When this occurs, we are required to conduct assessment(s) to identify and correct any problems that were found during these assessments.
-During the past year we were required to conduct one Level 1 assessment which was completed in December.
-During our assessment we concluded that the waterline replacements in the Summer/Fall of 2019 may have left some residual construction debris in the pipes.
+1. Note for Timberland System Violation: Total Coliform is bacteria that is naturally present in the environment and used as an indicator that other, potentially harmful, waterborne pathogens may be present, or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+We found coliforms indicating the need to search for potential problems in the water treatment or distribution system.
+When this occurs, we are required to conduct an assessment to identify and correct any discovered problems.
+During 2020 we were required to conduct one Level 1 Assessment (a study of the water system to identify potential problems and determine, if possible, why total coliform bacteria was discovered in our water system) which was completed July 14, 2020.
+During our assessment we concluded that the system demand was increased during the 4th of July holiday, possibly scouring mains and releasing material built up in old steel pipes.
 We resolved this issue by performing a complete distribution system disinfection and flushing procedure.
-Samples were collected following this procedure, which showed good results.
-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total
+Samples were collected following this procedure, once chlorine residuals were diminished,